EdwardOst/talend_distro/README.md

 #### Running the Sample Jobs in Azure

-### Talend Container Factory Design Overview

-The bash scripts perform the following steps to create a Docker image containing Talend jobs.

-1. Download potentially multiple Talend Jobs from Nexus based on the Manifest.
-2. Unzip and merge jobs
-3. Modify each Job launch script to use `exec` so that Talend Jobs run as PID 1
-4. Repackage as a tgz preserving privileges
-5. Publish back to Nexus
-6. Build a Docker image with job entry points
-7. Deploy Docker image
+#### Sample Job Design

-The style of use of the container follows common practice in using Docker volumes to support immutable containers for different runtime aspects.
+The sample jobs attempt to illustrate some common practices in using Docker volumes to support immutable containers for different runtime aspects.
 Different volumes are used to provision and isolate data used by the containerized job.

 * job-root/config (ro) – configuration files common to all job instances